Probiotics and Fertility: Support Your Reproductive Health

 • Greek yogurt.

 Why consume them?
 Because these small bacteria help improve the composition of our intestinal flora (also called " intestinal microbiota ").
 But not only that!
 They also work hard to maintain the balance of our vaginal flora (we then speak of " vaginal microbiota ").
-By doing, for example, wonders to help fight against urinary tract infections .
+By doing wonders, for example, to help fight against urinary tract infections .
 So, know that the quality of your microbiota is very important for your health:

 • immune;